ksch-workflows/arc42/content/09_architecture-decisions/2021-03-05_frontend-technology/index.md

 ---
-title: Frontend Technology
+title: Use Flutter as framework for frontend
 createdAt: 2021-03-05
-status: draft
+status: active
 ---

 ## Alternatives